 The concurrent engineering principle has mostly altered the conventional sequential design strategy to a great extent.
 The linear fashion of sequential design philosophy is now related to the integrated development method of concurrent engineering.
 The main fault with the sequential design method is that if something goes wrong the process must be altered heavily which impacts the economy of the product development.
 Whereas the concurrent engineering methodology smoothly resolves the problem and encourages positive changes that allow an evolutionary design approach.
 The difference between the two approaches can easily be recognized from the Wikipedia image attached in Fig. 1 below.

-The image in Fig. 2 below is self explanatory to understand how concurrent engineering design process can effectively save time with respect to the conventional sequential engineering approach:
+The image in Fig. 2 below is self-explanatory to understand how concurrent engineering design process can effectively save time with respect to the conventional sequential engineering approach:

 Product development process using Concurrent Engineering

-To create a timely product with the highest quality and lowest cost, the concurrent engineering methodologies provide a very important concept.
+To create a timely product with the highest quality and lowest cost, concurrent engineering methodologies provide a very important concept.
 The basic concurrent engineering product/service development process consists of the following four main phases: